 Results from preclinical studies are not necessarily predictive of future clinical trial results, and interim results of a clinical trial are not necessarily indicative of final results.
-While we have received some positive data in previous preclinical and IIT trials, we are still in the process of producing and gathering more data and are still conducting more additional preclinical and IIT trials in order to seek regulatory approvals.
-For that reason, we do not know whether these candidates will be effective and safe for the intended indications in humans.
-Our product candidates may fail to show the desired safety and efficacy in further, registered clinical development despite positive results in preclinical and IIT studies.
-This failure to establish sufficient efficacy and safety could cause us to abandon clinical development of our product candidates.
+While SenlangBio has received some positive data in previous preclinical and IIT trials, it is still in the process of producing and gathering more data and is still conducting more additional preclinical and IIT trials in order to seek regulatory approvals.
+For that reason, SenlangBio does not know whether these candidates will be effective and safe for the intended indications in humans.
+SenlangBio's product candidates may fail to show the desired safety and efficacy in further, registered clinical development despite positive results in preclinical and IIT studies.
+This failure to establish sufficient efficacy and safety could cause SenlangBio to abandon clinical development of its product candidates

-We depend on enrollment of patients in our clinical trials for our product candidates.
-If we encounter difficulties enrolling patients in our clinical trials, our clinical development activities could be delayed or otherwise adversely affected.
+SenlangBio depends on enrollment of patients in its clinical trials for its product candidates.
+If SenlangBio encounters difficulties enrolling patients in its clinical trials, its clinical development activities could be delayed or otherwise adversely affected.

-Identifying and qualifying patients to participate in clinical trials of our product candidates is critical to our success.
-We may experience difficulties in patient enrollment in our clinical trials for a variety of reasons.
-The timely completion of clinical trials in accordance with the protocols depends, among other things, on our ability to enroll a sufficient number of patients who remain in the study until its conclusion.
+Identifying and qualifying patients to participate in clinical trials of SenlangBio's product candidates is critical to SenlangBio's success.
+SenlangBio may experience difficulties in patient enrollment in its clinical trials for a variety of reasons.
+The timely completion of clinical trials in accordance with the protocols depends, among other things, on SenlangBio's ability to enroll a sufficient number of patients who remain in the study until its conclusion.
 The enrollment of patients depends on many factors, including:

-- the patient eligibility criteria defined in the protocol; - the number of patients with the disease or condition being studied; - the understanding of risks and benefits of the product candidate in the trial; - clinicians' and patients' perceptions as to the potential advantages of the product candidate being studied in relation to other available therapies, including any new drugs that may be approved for the indications we are investigating or drugs that may be used off-label for these indications;
+- the patient eligibility criteria defined in the protocol; - the number of patients with the disease or condition being studied; - the understanding of risks and benefits of the product candidate in the trial; - clinicians' and patients' perceptions as to the potential advantages of the product candidate being studied in relation to other available therapies, including any new drugs that may be approved for the indications SenlangBio is investigating or drugs that may be used off-label for these indications; - the size and nature of the patient population who meet inclusion criteria; - the proximity of patients to study sites; - the design of the clinical trial; - clinical trial investigators' ability to recruit clinical trial investigators with the appropriate competencies and experience;

-- the proximity of patients to study sites; - the design of the clinical trial; - clinical trial investigators' ability to recruit clinical trial investigators with the appropriate competencies and experience; - competing clinical trials for similar therapies or other new therapeutics not involving T cell-based immunotherapy; - our ability to obtain and maintain patient consents; and - the risk that patients enrolled in clinical trials will drop out of the clinical trials before completion of their treatment.
+- competing clinical trials for similar therapies or other new therapeutics not involving T cell-based immunotherapy; - SenlangBio's ability to obtain and maintain patient consents; and - the risk that patients enrolled in clinical trials will drop out of the clinical trials before completion of their treatment.

-Delays in patient enrollment may result in increased costs or may affect the timing or outcome of the planned clinical trials, which could prevent completion of these clinical trials and adversely affect our ability to advance the development of our product candidates.
-In addition, many of the factors that may lead to a delay in the commencement or completion of clinical trials may also ultimately lead to the denial of regulatory approval of our product candidates.
+Delays in patient enrollment may result in increased costs or may affect the timing or outcome of the planned clinical trials, which could prevent completion of these clinical trials and adversely affect SenlangBio's ability to advance the development of its product candidates.
+In addition, many of the factors that may lead to a delay in the commencement or completion of clinical trials may also ultimately lead to the denial of regulatory approval of SenlangBio's product candidates.

-If the clinical trials of any of our product candidates fail to demonstrate safety and efficacy to the satisfaction of the NMPA, or do not otherwise produce favorable results, we may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of our product candidates.
+If the clinical trials of any of SenlangBio's product candidates fail to demonstrate safety and efficacy to the satisfaction of the NMPA, or do not otherwise produce favorable results, SenlangBio may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of its product candidates.